unreality/nCryptAgent/README.md

 * Import and use keys stored on smart cards
   * Yubikeys
   * [Virtual Smart Cards](https://learn.microsoft.com/en-us/windows/security/identity-protection/virtual-smart-cards/virtual-smart-card-overview)
-  * ...any other smart card or PIV applet supported the `Microsoft Smart Card Key Storage Provider`
+  * ...any other smart card or PIV applet supported by the `Microsoft Smart Card Key Storage Provider`
 * A nice-ish GUI for managing your hardware-backed keys
 * Supports multiple SSH Agent listeners:
   * OpenSSH for Windows